Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Bose-Hubbard model

 While exact diagonalization provides access to the exact solution of the problem, the exponential scaling of the Fock space dimension with respect to the number of sites and bosons limits the use of ED to very small systems in practice.

-\subsection{Illustration of the different regimes of interaction: exact diagonalization on small systems}
+\subsection{Illustration of the regimes of interaction: exact diagonalization on small-sized systems}

 As the many-body interaction increases, the ground state of the attractive BH model exhibits rich transitional behaviors.
 Such transitions have already been extensively discussed in several recent works (see for example~\cite{julia2010macroscopic,oelkers2007ground,mansikkamaki2021phases}).
 Here, we briefly illustrate some of these exotic phases in three systems (that will be treated later using quantum ansatze developed on a CV device), namely the BH dimer, the three-site and the four-site periodic chain.

-We employ the Inverse Participation Ratio (IPR) \cite{bauer2013area,hopjan2020many,giraud2009entropy,giraud2007entanglement} and the von Neumann entropy~\cite{lukin2019probing, islam2015measuring, beugeling2015global} as two indicators to follow the expansion of $\ket{\Psi_0}$ in the configuration basis when $\Lambda$ increases.
+To do so, we employ the Inverse Participation Ratio (IPR) \cite{bauer2013area,hopjan2020many,giraud2009entropy,giraud2007entanglement} and the von Neumann entropy~\cite{lukin2019probing, islam2015measuring, beugeling2015global} as two indicators to follow the expansion of $\ket{\Psi_0}$ in the configuration basis when $\Lambda$ increases.
 Applied to the Fock state basis, the IPR estimates the number of different bosonic configurations forming $\ket{\Psi_0}$ by linear combination, and reads